Contract cheating detection and deterrence

 This Masterclass is self-directed, self-paced and only accessible to academics or professional staff with an Australian higher education provider email address.

-The Masterclass builds on TEQSA’s partnership approach with the sector to address the integrity risk posed by commercial academic cheating and adds to suite of co-developed resources such as the Academic Integrity Toolkit.
+The Masterclass builds on TEQSA’s partnership approach with the sector to address the integrity risk posed by commercial academic cheating and adds to the suite of co-developed resources such as the Academic Integrity Toolkit.

 We’ve been informed that some users are not receiving confirmation emails upon signing up.
 While we work to resolve this issue, please try logging in again as your account may be active or email firstname.lastname@example.org as our team is regularly checking for any unconfirmed enrolments.